"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 How Using Ice as a Sensory Distraction Can Help

-One simple yet effective grounding method used by many therapists is using ice as a sensory distraction during anxiety or panic attacks.
-This technique focuses on engaging the senses to redirect attention away from anxious thoughts and back to the present moment.
+One simple yet highly effective grounding method used by therapists is the ice cube technique, also known as an ice-grounding technique.
+This approach uses cold sensory input to quickly shift your focus away from anxious thoughts and back into the present moment.

-Below, we explore how this method works, how to use it safely, why it can be effective, and when professional support may be helpful.
+Below, we explore how this method works, how to use it safely, and when it may be most helpful.

 Understanding Anxiety Attacks and the Nervous System